Being Boring: Critical reception

 Stephen Thomas Erlewine from AllMusic called the song "wistful".
 A reviewer from Music & Media commented, "Up-tempo, smooth and pushy pop from the Boys.
 The nervous groove is made out of a persistent rhythm guitar and a floating synth.
 A natural hit, produced by Pet Shop Boys and Harold Faltermeyer."
 Selina Webb from Music Week wrote, "Hardly boring, but certainly one of their most gently-handled tracks.
 The Scandal-style productions puts the emphasis on the charming lyrics which deliver the Tennant muse in oblique phrases, not unlike those found in a New Order song.
 As usual its appeal is enhanced with each airing and, equally, it will enjoy a sustained chart performance."

 Roger Morton from NME described "Being Boring" as "a scrapbook flick through his journey from expectant Northern youth in the '70s to a doubting '90s adulthood, burdened by unease and a sense of loss (of close friends)."
-In their single review, an reviewer from the magazine wrote, "The only heart-thumping moment on "Being Boring" is when some synthetic harp sound appears from nowhere to add a bit of colour to the otherwise grey monotony of the song."
+In their single review, a reviewer from the magazine wrote, "The only heart-thumping moment on "Being Boring" is when some synthetic harp sound appears from nowhere to add a bit of colour to the otherwise grey monotony of the song."
+Miranda Sawyer from Smash Hits said, "Title of the Fortnight without a doubt, but although "Being Boring" is fairly fabulous in an understated way, with Neil being all wistful over nice violins and a discreet tickety beat, it just doesn't have that swooshy drama or singalong chorus that great Pet Shop Boys singles are made of.
+An "album track" I believe it's called."

+In 2023, The Guardian named "Being Boring" as the best Pet Shop Boys song: "Not just one of the greatest songs about the Aids epidemic, but one of the greatest songs written about mortality and memory".

 Music video

-The accompanying music video for "Being Boring", the first by fashion photographer Bruce Weber, totally in black and white, shows a house party and begins with a nude swimmer and a message: "I came from Newcastle in the North of England.
-We used to have lots of parties where everyone got dressed up and on one party invitation was the quote 'she was never bored because she was never boring'.
-The song is about growing up, the ideals that you have when you're young and how they turn out".
+The accompanying music video for "Being Boring", the first by fashion photographer Bruce Weber, was filmed in black and white, showing a house party on Long Island.
+It begins with a nude swimmer and a written message: "I came from Newcastle in the North of England.
+We used to have lots of parties where everyone got dressed up.
+And on one party invitation was the quote 'she was never bored because she was never boring'.
+The song is about growing up—the ideals that you have when you're young and how they turn out".
 Due to some brief shots of full male nudity throughout the clip, the video was banned from MTV and relegated to airing on the Playboy Channel.